 top of page

-Artistic Director & Principal Conductor - Jack Campey
+Artistic Director & Principal Conductor

 Since graduating from the University of Exeter where he had a scholarship in composition and trumpet, Jack has held numerous conducting positions throughout the West Midlands and continues to be sort after for film, theatre and classical concerts.